exist2021/A2A/content/pages/How to overcome "eternal lust' aka "kam vasna".md

 ## Summary

-  + A disciple writes to Osho for advice - He says " He now approaching old age (like me) and though he is spiritual he is extremely troubled by his desire for women and sex."
+  + A disciple writes to Osho for advice - He says " He now approaching old age and though he is spiritual he is extremely troubled by his desire for women and sex."

   + ### Osho's Reply